 An involuntary guardianship is a serious matter.
 No one wants to give up their rights and civil liberties.
 Does the fact that someone is going into court alleging you are not competent and requesting a judge to put someone else in charge of your life offend you?
 If it does (and it happens every day) you can fight back.
 When families fight, that’s called a guardianship fight.

 No matter what anyone tells you, the most important thing to a judge in a Guardianship proceeding is the health, safety, welfare of the person who is alleged to be incapacitated.

 Some Guardianships are brought by individuals with bad motives.
-For example a guardianship case is filed as a way to prevent a person from changing their Last Will or Trust or creating a new estate plan that adversely (or may adversely) affect the plaintiff(s).
-This is why it is important to defend a Guardianship proceeding if you suspect the “real” motive of the person filing the application is not for the best interest of the person.
+For example, a guardianship case is filed to prevent a person from changing their Last Will or Trust or creating a new estate plan that adversely (or may adversely) affect the plaintiff(s).
+Therefore, it is important to defend a Guardianship proceeding if you suspect the “real” motive of the person filing the application is not for the best interest of the person.
 The goal in a guardianship contest is to dismiss the Guardianship.
-If however, a person needs some limited assistance, then the goal is to limit the court’s control and supervision over the person by persuading the judge to appoint a limited guardian for those acknowledged needs of the person and not declaring the person to be completely incapacitated.
+If, however, a person needs some limited assistance, then the goal is to limit the court’s control and supervision over the person by persuading the judge to appoint a limited guardian for those acknowledged needs of the person and not declaring the person to be completely incapacitated.

 Although some people need Guardianships, many do not and should strenuously oppose them.
 If you or a loved one is facing an involuntary proceeding brought against them, call me.

 Learn How to Fight and Win a Wrongful Guardianship